Cal Raleigh Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- The 7.7 strikeouts per nine innings compiled by the Athletics pitching staff ranks 28th in MLB.
+- The 7.7 strikeouts per nine innings put together by the Athletics pitching staff ranks 28th in MLB.

-- The Athletics have the last-ranked team ERA among all league pitching staffs (7.02).
+- The Athletics have the last-ranked team ERA across all MLB pitching staffs (6.95).

 © 2023 Data Skrive.
 All rights reserved.